Ama2352/MovieBooking/backend/docs/API-Pricing.md

 #### Use Case
 - Display current ticket prices to users
-- Calculate showtime seat prices
+- Calculate showtime seat prices (base price before modifiers)
+- Frontend should cache this value and use it for price estimation

+#### Important
+- This returns the **only active** base price in the system
+- All showtime seat prices start from this base price
+- If no active base price exists, price calculation will fail

 ---